mlads-bot/tutorial/tutorials/node/03-weather-dialogs/README.md

 ## Get started

-> Make sure you have published your LUIS model from the previous tutorial!
+> ☁️ Make sure you have published your LUIS model from the [previous tutorial](../02-weather-luis)!

 ### 1. Prepare dependencies